gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 In this branch, a few terms have a specific engineering meaning.

 - **tick** = a local temporal update index used for participant/emission timing
-  It is **not** the same as o3’s stronger Narrative Tick notion, which marks larger irreversible structural turns or UD-relevant phase changes.
+  It is **not** the same as the stronger Narrative Tick notion used elsewhere for irreversible structural turns or UD-relevant phase changes.

 - **participant** = a vertical choreography, i.e. a temporally persistent local process